MahBadran93/ROS_Project/README.md

 - To create a goal, we can use Rviz. <br>
    - Launch move_base node.
 The map should be created and the robot localized.
 (Turtlebot3)
-   - Run Rviz and add add all necessary desiplays to visualize the navigation process.
+   - Run Rviz and add add all necessary displays to visualize the navigation process.
    - To visualize the **local costmap**, **global costmap**, we add two **Map** display elements and attach them to **/move_base/local_costmap/costmap** and      **/move_base/global_costmap/costmap**  topics respectively.
    - To visualize the **local plan**, **global plan**, we add two **Path** display elements and attach them to **/move_base/DWAPlannerROS/local_plan** and **/move_base/NavfnROS/plan** topics respectively.
-   - In Rviz, choose the **2D Nav Goal** tab and then click on the position where we want our turtlebot3 robot to move(goal).
+   - In Rviz, we choose **2D Pose Estimate** button to initialize the robot pose.
+Then we choose the **2D Nav Goal** button and click on the position where we want our turtlebot3 robot to move (goal).
    - After creating a goal, a goal message (**gemetry_msgs/PosemapStamped**) will be published to **/move_base/goal** topic.
    - The goal message we published to **/move_base/goal** topic will be recieved by **SimpleActionServer** which is implemented in the move-base node.
 So, the      goal information will be recieved by the move_base node with goal topic provided by **SimpleActionServer** with message type **move_base_msgs/MoveBaseActionGoal**
    - We can run this command to see what has been published to goal topic: <br>